Cuba - Cayo Romano

 Exceptional Flats Fishing

 The flats at Cayo Romano are a little deeper than those found in other areas of Cuba, resulting in excellent numbers of bonefish and permit throughout the year.
 The flats are an inviting combination of hard-packed white sand and a semi-firm mottled bottom.
-There are areas where you can wade for four straight hours without heading back to the boat.
-The vast amount of wadable flats are similar to Los Roques in Venezuela.
+There are areas where you can wade for four hours straight without returning to the boat.
+The vast amount of wadable flats is similar to Los Roques in Venezuela.

 Tarpon Fishing